dice-group/RDF-Triplestores-Evaluation/README.md

 *  `connection1.service=http://localhost:8895/sparql` set the SPARQL endpoint address.
 * `connection1.update.service=http://localhost:8895/sparql` (optional) used for update/write operations.
 In our case only read operations (queries) are used, but not write.
 Therefore it is disabled (commented).
-* `sparqlConfig1=<variable>, org.aksw.iguana.tp.tasks.impl.stresstest.worker.impl.SPARQLWorker, 180000, <path/to/queries.txt file>, 0, 0`
+* `sparqlConfig1=<variable>, org.aksw.iguana.tp.tasks.impl.stresstest.worker.impl.SPARQLWorker, 600000, <path/to/queries.txt file>, 0, 0`
-- Here `<variable>` shows number of workers, i.e., 1, 2, 4, 8, 16, 32, 64, 128 and 600000 milli second = 10 minutes is query time out, the stresstestArg.timeLimit=3600000 (in milli seconds, 1 hour, time to complete one experiment).
+- Here `<variable>` shows the No. of workers, i.e., 1, 2, 4, 8, 16, 32, 64, 128 and 600000 milli second = 10 minutes is query timeout,
+- The stresstestArg.timeLimit=3600000 (in milli seconds, 1 hour, time to complete one experiment).

 Once the config file is ready, then start experiment by following below steps: